hxpe-dev/kotofetch/README.md

 ## Installation

 ### Arch Linux / AUR
-You can install the stable release from the AUR:
+You can install the stable release from the AUR using any AUR helper:

 ```bash
 yay -S kotofetch
 ```

-> When prompted, choose All to clean-build the package from the downloaded PKGBUILD.

 Or by cloning the AUR from [here](https://aur.archlinux.org/packages/kotofetch):
 ```bash